sky-sailor/fyp2021-jw5920/examples/dim_reduction/README.md

-# Dimensionality Reduction
+# Dimensionality Reduction and Visualisation

-Dimensionality Reduction and Visualization for PPG-SQI Features by Autoencoder and PCA
+The 7-D SQI features are reduced to 2-D by PCA and autoencoder.
+By using clustering in the 2-D space, we can intuitively see how the PPG samples are distributed.